kothiyayogesh/RestaurantBot/data/nlu.md

 - find some food places near to me
 - get me some restaurants near to me
 - i am looking for some food points
+- i am looking for restaurants
+- get me some flight details

 ## intent:telling_cuisine
 - i would prefer to eat [mexican](cuisine)